axelomega/omegamacs/CONTRIBUTING.md

 Thank you for your interest in contributing to Omegamacs!

-Omegamacs has so far been my personal Emacs configuration that I've developed and refined for my own workflow.
+Omegamacs has been my personal Emacs configuration that I've developed and refined for my own workflow.
 However, I believe it has grown into something that could benefit the broader Emacs community, so I'm opening it up for contributions from others.
-This guide will help you understand how to contribute effectively while maintaining the configuration's core principles and quality.
+This guide will help you understand how to contribute effectively while maintaining the configuration's core principles and quality that I've established.
 ## Philosophy

-Before contributing, please understand Omegamacs' core philosophy:
+Before contributing, please understand the core philosophy I've established for Omegamacs:

-- **Code as Config**: We write real Emacs Lisp, not framework-specific abstractions
+- **Code as Config**: I write real Emacs Lisp, not framework-specific abstractions
 - **Transparency**: Every behavior should be explicit and traceable
-- **Modern Packages**: Prefer current-generation packages over legacy alternatives
+- **Modern Packages**: I prefer current-generation packages over legacy alternatives
 - **Clean Separation**: Configuration files stay separate from user data and secrets

 ## Types of Contributions

-We welcome several types of contributions:
+I welcome several types of contributions:

 ### 1. Language Support
 **Most needed!** Add support for new programming languages by creating files in the `languages/` directory.